hyperledger-archives/composer/packages/composer-website/jekylldocs/introduction/key-concepts.md

 ---
 layout: default
-title: Key Concepts in Hyperledger Composer
+title: Key Concepts
-sidebar: sidebars/introduction.md
+sidebar: sidebars/accordion-toc.md
-excerpt:
+section: introduction
+index-order: 1
 ---

-# Features and Concepts in {{site.data.conrefs.composer_full}}
+# Key Concepts in {{site.data.conrefs.composer_full}}

 {{site.data.conrefs.composer_full}} is a programming model containing a modeling language, and a set of APIs to quickly define and deploy business networks and applications that allow **participants** to send **transactions** that exchange **assets**.